 Yes, this seems to keep happening year after year.
 We use to “try” not to go into debt each Christmas, but it never seemed to work until we designated an envelope.
-Last year, for the first time ever, we were actually able to do all of our Christmas purchases without even using the full amount in the envelope!
-Trust me, that felt GOOD!
+Now we are able to do all of our Christmas purchases without even using the full amount in the envelope!
+Trust me, that feels GOOD!

 4. Vacation 10% = $20

 If you take a vacation annually, then you’ll have about $1,000 to spend.
 Another idea is to build up this fund for a few years and do something bigger, say, Disney!